cstl-kaist/cs473-2025-fall/logistics.md

 <!-- TOC --><a name="reading-responses"></a>
 ## Reading Responses
-For each class you are responsible for reading at least **one** of the assigned readings.
-As a reading response, you are required to submit **two** interesting and relevant questions to the class Campuswire by *11:59PM the night before the class.* Late reading responses won't be counted.
+For each week you are responsible for reading at least **one** of the assigned readings.
+As a reading response, you are required to submit **two** interesting and relevant questions to the class Campuswire by *11:59PM the night before the first class of the week.* Late reading responses won't be counted.

 One of these questions must be a **short answer** question, and the other must be a **multiple choice** question with four options (A, B, C, D).
+When you submit to Campuswire, please also **clealy indicate which reading the questions are created from** (e.g., write "From Lee et al., Less Talk, More Trust: Understanding Players’ In-game Assessment of Communication Processes in League of Legends" at the top of your Campuswire post.)

 The following are examples of questions you might submit: